Days spin out of control or go down the tubes pretty quickly if we let them.

 I carried each challenging situation and offending person with me throughout the day, and then took them home with me in the evening to share with my loved ones.
 I had a habit of cherry-picking the negative stories from my day.
-Nice, hey?
-Quite honestly, I shopped my mind to find some gripe-worthy tidbit to share when I got home.
+Nice, eh?
+Honestly, I shopped my mind to find some gripe-worthy tidbit to share when I got home.

-I wanted to share the love and thought complaining was a great conversation starter.
-Really Corinne?
+I wanted to share the love, but thought complaining was a great conversation starter.
+Really, Corinne?

 This is where mindfulness came in.
 Awareness is curative.

 I started to pay attention to how it felt in my mind and body when I was the recipient of others’ stories about every idiot on the road or what the guy at work did.
-I could feel myself bracing for the onslaught of negativity simply by looking at another’s face and demeanour.
 It didn’t feel good inside me as I let myself get pulled into the drama, experiencing the irritations from another’s life.
-Heck, I didn’t even need to meet “that guy.”
-I got to experience the effects of others’ ineptitude as a third-party.
-I could feel tense without leaving the house.
 Gaining awareness into myself and my own personal tendencies was fascinating.

-As I paid attention to what was happening around me, I recognized I was not alone in my habit of reliving and reciting the negative.
+Paying attention to what was happening around me, I recognized I was not alone in my habit of reliving and reciting the negative.
 It’s a cultural tendency.
 We love to swap stories of the stupid and outrageous.
-As I recognized the power and control I was giving to unskilled individuals, I made a different choice.
+Bad news is addictive.

 We all could use a little good news today.